romashamin/Size-Marks-PS/README.md

 #### Required information

-1. The version of your Photoshop CC.
-Select `Photoshop CC ▸ About Photoshop CC...` and find out a line that looks like `2015.0.1 Release` at the top of the appeared window.
+1. Your version of Photoshop CC.
+Select `Photoshop CC ▸ About Photoshop CC...` and find out a line that looks like `2015.0.1 Release` at the top of the dialog box.
-2. A sequence of steps that helps me to reproduce the issue.
+2. The sequence of steps that led to the error (this will help me to reproduce the issue).
-3. Link to the .psd file in your Dropbox.
+3. Provide a link to the .psd file in your Dropbox.
 Just remove all secret data and save as a copy.

 #### How to report